BASKETS & BERRIES EVENT, EAST PLAINS UNITED CHURCH BURLINGTON

 Website Content Disclaimer...

-Our website content was assembled over 25 years of community work.
+Our website content has been assembled over 25 years of community work.
 Any reporting older than ten years is archival and we understand

 that terminology and content may not agree with word choices currently used.